 The Non-GMO Project

 The seal likely shows up on many products you already purchase.
 You probably see it on the shelves at stores, too.
 We’re talking about the non-GMO seal.
-The butterfly resting on a long stem of grass is appearing more and more frequently.
+The butterfly resting on a long grass stem is appearing more frequently.
 And for good reason!
 The Non-GMO Project is a non-profit organization grounded in transparency and choice for consumers.
 With our knowledge that GMOs have no proven safety and in fact come with known dangers, we as consumers should have the choice to omit them from the foods that we eat.

 The Non-GMO project does that heavy lifting for you.
 They commit their entire purpose to verifying that products are without genetically modified organisms.
 What’s more, up until very recently, there was no legislation requiring the labeling of GMOs on food labels.
 Changes are being made, but not quickly enough.
 The publishing of the National Bioengineered Food Disclosure Standard (NBFDS) in 2018 helps.
 But it’s not enough.
 It makes it so some foods will need a label stating they do contain GMOs come 2022.
 But, there are many exemptions that keep the law from offering the full protection United States citizens deserve.